Over 1 crore vaccine doses still available with states, UTs: Centre | Health

 More than one crore vaccine doses are still available with states and union territories, and another 80 lakh doses will reach them in the next three days, the Union Health Ministry said on Tuesday.

-The government of India has so far provided 15,65,26,140 vaccine doses to the states and UTs free of cost.
+The government of India has so far provided 15,65,26,140 vaccine doses to the states and UTs free of cost, it said.

 The ministry said that recently some media reports quoting some government officials from Maharashtra have pointed out that the state has exhausted vaccine doses, thereby adversely impacting the vaccination drive.